thedon702/My-Bitcoin-Blog/README.md

 I'm with Mechanic on all this stuff, lets make Bitcoin money again, not a place to store jpgs.
 Hopefully more poeple will realize this and make the switch to knots.

-Lol, best comment under the video:
+Best comment under the video:

 Why is the one dude covering his face?
 Answer: He's is protecting his identity by using a physical filter. lol :D